keshavln/pi05-finetuned-pick-place/README.md

 To make recording episodes easier, a simple path planner automatically accesses the coordinates of objects in the scene and guides the manipulator to complete the task.
 Alternatively, a gamepad can be used for teleoperation.
 This setting can be changed by toggling the `control_mode` argument between `auto` and `manual` in the constructor for the Gymnasium wrapper.
 It is set to `auto` by default.
 The number of episodes to record, control time, HuggingFace repository, and additional details are all specified in `config.json`, which is passed to `gym_manipulator.py` as a command line argument.
 Keep in mind that terminal authentication is required via `hf auth login` before a locally recorded dataset can be pushed to HuggingFace.

-A π0.5 checkpoint already fine-tuned on the libero environment was chosen for further fine-tuning, and yielded much better results compared to the base model.
-Relative actions were not used.
+A pre-existing π0.5 checkpoint fine-tuned on the libero environment was chosen for further fine-tuning, and yielded much better results compared to the base model.
+Relative actions were not used. `inference.ipynb` contains the final inference code, and makes use of libero's processors.
+Training was done on an RTX Pro 6000 GPU and inference/testing were carried out on an L4 GPU.
+Refer to `commands.txt` for useful terminal commands to train/record datasets.